 - Depending on your wedding invitation style, you might have both an outer envelope and an inner envelope.
 The inner envelope should have specific names of those invited, like children and guests.

-- Remember that invitations are always addressed to both members of married couples on both outer and inner envelopes.
+- Remember that invitations are always addressed to both members of married couples.
 And as mentioned above, you may want to be specific and research significant others instead of putting “and guest” to avoid a potentially awkward situation.

 Important Tips to Remember: